 MIT supports students who wish to have individual control over their meals and dining schedule.
-Seven residences are equipped with kitchens on each hallway or floor.
-Called “Cook-For-Yourself” communities, these residences are: Bexley Hall, Burton-Conner, East Campus, MacGregor House, New House, Random Hall, and Senior House.
+Seven undergraduate residence halls, known as "cook-for-yourself" communities are equipped with kitchens on each hallway or floor.

-Students in these Cook-For-Yourself communities benefit from the unique opportunities associated with shopping for and preparing their own food.
-Additionally, each Tuesday from 10:30 a.m. until 4:00 p.m., students can purchase over 30 different types of fresh seasonal fruits and vegetables at the MIT Produce Market, which is operated by Russo’s Market of Watertown.
-This Cook-For-Yourself option offers students the opportunity to:
+Students in these communities benefit from the unique opportunities associated with shopping for and preparing their own food.
+Cook-for-yourself options offer students the opportunity to:

-Note: Students in Cook-For-Yourself communities may enroll in the House Dining Meal Plan Program to broaden their community building.
-Visit the House Dining Meal Plan Program website to learn about this option.
+Note: Students in cook-for-yourself communities may enroll in a House Dining Meal Plan.
+Visit the House Dining Meal Plan Program website to learn more.

-Any student may also eat in the house dining halls without enrolling in a meal plan.
-Non-plan cash or TechCASH prices are as follows: Breakfast - $7.50, Lunch/Brunch - $11.00, and Dinner - $13.50.
+Any student may also eat in the house dining halls without enrolling in a meal plan using cash or TechCASH.